 Finally, he saw the strength of her mindset.
 Throughout her character arc, confidence has grown, her resolve strengthened.
 He knew she could carry the burden of leadership, see the opportunities in failure and never lose faith in her team.

 Are you ready to lead?
 Are you in a position of leadership but struggling with some of the areas outlined in this post?
-Then join my upcoming seminar: From Accidental Leader to Confident Executive, coming up on August 16th.
-Get registered now!
+Then let’s talk and see how you can become the leader you aspire to be!